147 Squadron (Israel): Flying the A-4 Skyhawk

 147 Squadron was reactivated once again at Hatzerim on August 6, 1978, commanded by Hanoch Patishi.
 Operating a mix of A-4Es, A-4Fs and A-4Ns, it was the IAF's eighth and last A-4 Skyhawk squadron.
 Initially conceived as a unit manned by reservists with a skeleton crew of air force regulars, this arrangement was soon found unsatisfactory by both groups and the squadron reverted to the usual IAF combination of regulars, emergency postings and reserves.
 It adopted an emblem depicting a ram with wings against a yellow background, an all-yellow rudder and yellow-tipped external fuel tanks.

 The squadron flew its first operational mission on April 24, 1979, when four aircraft struck Palestinian artillery north of Tyre.
 In subsequent years the squadron routinely took part in IAF operations in Lebanon, as fighting intensified in that country.
 In 1981 it was transformed into a reserve squadron, maintained by a small cadre of air force regulars, and was finally disbanded in 1986, its A-4Ns passing to 102 Squadron.

+2024 and onwards

+The squadron has been reformed and operates the Elbit Hermes 900 UAV.